darrencruse/springojs/README.md

   runs as a *servlet* not a *filter*.

-The "before" or "after" approach may remind you of "AOP" - in this case you can use Javascript to quickly/easily provide the "advice" to code that's implemented in Java.
+The "before" or "after" approach may remind you of "AOP" - in this case you can use Javascript to quickly/easily provide the "advice" to Spring "controller" code implemented in Java.

 SpringoJS provides the option to deploy the ringojs Javascript files to the